Our Varieties

 Alpha Vs Aroma

-The U.S. hop industry has long been synonymous with high alpha production.
+The U.S. hop industry is now synonymous with aroma production.

 Certain varieties of hops are champs in the production of high levels of alpha acid, and the resulting hop extract provides brewers worldwide with this important bittering component.
 However, during the past decade, U.S. growers have rapidly transitioned to producing an array of fine aroma hops that allow brewers to customize the profile of each unique beer.
 Many of these hops also contain respectable amounts of alpha acid and may serve as dual-purpose superstars in the brewing process.